There's a lot of strategizing that goes into designing the marketing campaigns that your business uses.

 Before we can start discussing how to leverage bonus entries to your advantage, let's talk about exactly what bonus entries are.

-There are two distinct types of promotions:
+There are two distinct types of promotions with unique entry method designs:

 Single Entry Promotions - Each person may only enter the promotion a single time.
 In some cases, only a single person from each household may enter.